Blog

 As schools nationwide continue through another academic year, chronic absenteeism remains a significant challenge on campuses throughout the country.
 In my 24 years as an educator, the most common factors I’ve seen contribute to non-attendance include issues such as bullying, harassment, homelessness, transportation barriers, caregiving responsibilities, and mental health concerns.
 It is crucial for adults to be mindful and deliberate in their interactions with students, as their connectedness directly influences student attendance and academic success.

-In my experience, to effectively teach social-emotional skills and improve school attendance, it is important for adults to actively demonstrate consistency and growth in their own social and emotional development.
+In my experience, to effectively teach human skills and improve school attendance, it is important for adults to actively demonstrate consistency and growth in their own social and emotional development.
 By modeling desired behaviors on a daily basis, educators can build trust and stronger relationships with students, creating a protective barrier against external challenges.
 I’ve always believed that trust is established through consistent, small actions taken each day rather than occasional grand gestures.
 And as trust and confidence between students, parents, and school staff develop, individuals are more inclined to disclose barriers hindering regular attendance.
 By obtaining this valuable information, we are better equipped to provide families with necessary resources to effectively address the underlying reasons for absenteeism.

 The Second Step® programs for Kindergarten through Grade 8 provide interactive lessons and activities that enhance student participation.
 Studies demonstrate that heightened student connectedness leads to improved school attendance.
 Second Step programs are centered on fostering abilities such as growth mindset and goal-setting, emotion regulation, empathy and kindness, and problem-solving.
 In my opinion, ensuring that daily actions and routines are aligned with instruction is crucial for addressing absenteeism.